 Rocket Engine, Liquid Fuel, Auxiliary Propulsion System (APS), Thruster, Saturn

-This is an attitude control motor, or APS (Auxiliary Propulsion System), for the S-IVB (third stage) of the Saturn V launch vehicle developed for Project Apollo to carry humans to the Moon.
-APS motors provided three axis control of roll, pitch and yaw control for the S-IV during Earth orbit and injection into lunar orbit.
-Each motor produced 150 pounds of thrust.
+This is an attitude control motor, or APS (Auxiliary Propulsion System), for the third stage of the Saturn V launch vehicle that took men to the Moon in Project Apollo.
+APS motors provided control in the three axes of roll, pitch and yaw control during Earth orbit and injection into lunar orbit.
+They produced 150 pounds of thrust generated as pulses, as required.

 Gift of McDonnell Douglas Astronautics Company